 Following from his universally adored Moonlight, Jenkins again tackles the plight of African American youth, this time breathing cinematic life into James Baldwin’s acclaimed novel of the same name.
 The film offers a nuanced depiction of African-American family life, focusing primarily on 19-year old Tish Rivers (newcomer KiKi Layne) and her wrongfully accused fiance Alonzo/Fonny Hunt (Stephan James).
 Set in Harlem in the wake of the civil rights movement, the film explores systemic and institutionalised racism with far too many parallels to modern day bigotry and social-political injustice.
 And while the underlying racial tension is forever looming underneath the surface, threatening to derail everything, the film is squarely focused on celebrating and embracing true love no matter the cost or colour.

 Played with such innocence and earnest sincerity, Fonny and Tish’s courtship permeates the screen, entrancing audiences in its sweet and delicate aromas.
-Much like Moonlight, Jenkins continues to adopt the framing device of having his actors lift their hands and stare deeply down the centre of the camera lens.
+Much like Moonlight, Jenkins continues to adopt the framing device of having his actors lift their heads and stare deeply down the centre of the camera lens.
 It’s not necessarily an act of breaking the fourth wall here, rather a chance for us to see things from their perspective.
 These long lingering shots help us to understand them.
 To feel them.

 Visually, the film is equally as sumptuous and seductive, as the romance on screen.
 Jenkins and longtime collaborator and cinematographer James Laxton, trade in their neon colours and dreamlike lighting setups, for more subdued, warmer hues and tones.
 Rooms and workshop spaces are lit by small lamps, creating a cosy and inviting atmosphere.
 The camera itself feels like another member of the family, ebbing and flowing unnoticed around the characters as if it were part of the furniture.
 Shooting on location in Harlem, and gaining access to many sites we may never have seen on film before, adds yet another degree of unparalleled authenticity to the storytelling.